c19witness/uk-covid19-inquiry/2023-06-15_module-1/1_Professor_David_Heymann.rst

 **Counsel Inquiry**: Do you have any comment to make about that advice that was provided on 29 January?

-**Professor David Heymann**: That was solid advice to prevent transmission in care settings, and it was very important, and medical masks have been recommended -- were recommended for health workers.
+**Professor David Heymann**: That was solid advice to prevent transmission in care settings, and it was very important, and :outline:`medical masks` have been recommended -- were recommended for health workers.

 **Counsel Inquiry**: But it wasn't until much later, I think, in 2022, that the World Health Organisation unreservedly recommended mask wearing for the general public whenever there was a need to decrease community spread, but you would say, I presume, Professor, that by that time there was so much more evidence available?